The question of how much money to ask for a car accident settlement hinges on

 I have a serious but not catastrophic injury case

 These mid-level cases are actually more dangerous to handle without a lawyer than a catastrophic injury or death case.
 Why?
 The value of these cases is the most variable.
 We have had scores of cases that have both settled and gone to a verdict where the insurance company made an offer and the client ultimately received 30 times more than that initial offer.

 But you are still set on handling this case yourself, right?
-You know that some two-bit personal injury lawyer is not going to create much value for your case.
+You know that some two-bit personal injury lawyer will not create much value for your case.
 Okay… Your approach would be the same as the smaller case.
 Goad the insurance company into making the first offer.
 But you really are out of your depth trying to settle this case yourself.
-It is simply foolish not hiring a lawyer.
+It is foolish to not a lawyer.